Elevenlabs AudioNative Player

 2. Place a dynamic remarketing tag with custom parameters on your site.

-Make sure that yes is on every page, so that recipients will be added to remarketing lists and will be linked to unique identifiers for data elements about the products or services they viewed.
+Make sure that the ” yes is on every page.
+This will ensure that recipients are added to remarketing lists and linked to unique identifiers for data elements about the products or services they viewed.

 3. Create flexible display ads

-They will be based on assets from data files and will automatically adjust to the ad space.
+They will be based on data file assets and automatically adjust to the ad space.

 Data segments